 No bake, no headache.
 Don’t you just love it?
 However, you do need to be patient enough to wait for the cheesecake to set in the fridge, but the waiting is well worth it.

 A baking tin with detachable walls or removable bottom is a must!!!
-Removing the cheesecake from a normal baking tin will be a nightmare, trust me with that!
+Removing the cheesecake from a normal baking tin will be a nightmare.

-One final point here, I have not used any sugar for the chocolate glaze, but feel free to use if you like.
+I have not used any sugar for the chocolate glaze, but feel free to use if you like.
 I quite like the slightly bitter glaze that contrasts nicely with the sweet nutella filling.
-What a dessert this is!

 If you’ve liked the NUTELLA CHEESECAKE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 The Ultimate Nutella Cheesecake, an indulgent no-bake cake that is perfect for Valentine's Day.
 It has a silky texture, it's rich, yet light at the same time, and its wonderful orange aroma gives it a nice zesty touch.
 An impressive dessert for your other half.